haydn/geostrategic-w00/docs/content/actions.md

 paid from the supply of action points that
 [autonomous unit](@/units.md#autonomous-units) have accumulated.
-Action points are accumulated at a rate of 2,000 per second (irrespective of whether the player which owns the unit is online).
+Action points are accumulated at a rate of 2,000 per second (irrespective of whether the player who owns the unit is online).
 Instead of keeping a running counting of a unit's current action points, the value is instead calculated from the unit's `timestamp` which is updated each time a unit's action points are spent.
 A unit's actions points can never exceed 172,800,000 (the amount of action points that accumulate in a 2 day period).